rashad-farajullayev/petshop/README.md

 ### Security

 Currently there is only basic authentication.
-You will have to enter credentials on the authentication page:
+You will have to enter one of these tokens to header as Authentication Bearer.
+Based on the included token, current user's role will be defined

 ```
-    Username: user
-    Password: password_123456
+    Admin token: admin-secret-token-123456
+    Tenant 1 token: tenant1-secret-token-abcdef
+    Tenant 2 token: tenant2-secret-token-ghijkl
 ```

 ### Welcome